quackextractor/MemeMarket/README.md

 Modern React app for browsing, searching, and "buying" memes.

 > This app was created as a final assignment for a school project.
+See [FullAssignment.md](./FullAssignment.md)

 ## Tech Stack